jamonholmgren/acr-talk/README.md

 end
 ```

-* rake graphql:dump
+* Run `rake graphql:dump`
 * You'll see the path of the new schema file.
-* One last thing -- edit the graphql_controller.rb file to remove the CSRF protection so we can use it as an API:
+* Edit the `app/controllers/graphql_controller.rb` file to remove the CSRF protection so we can use it as an API:

 ```ruby
 class GraphqlController < ApplicationController